Adaptare-Vero/Quantized-youtube-comment-LLM-/README.md

-# Quantized-youtube-comment-LLM (Large Language Model)
+# Quantized-Youtube-Comment-LLM (Large Language Model)
-Quantized youtube comment LLM
+This is a Quantized youtube comment LLM , made for exploratiopn into the real of finetuning a language model to person the task of answering youtube comments.